 On this page:

-For non-faculty preceptors (those without official U of M appointments), please go to the Visitors and Patients page.
+For non-faculty preceptors (those without official U of M appointments), please go to the Community Outreach page.

 Can't make one of our workshops?
 Here's your alternative.
-Recordings of "live" workshops are now available for a variety of topics.
+Online instructional Videos & Tutorials are available for a variety of topics.
 Check it out!

 The past 30 days of news from the New York Times Syndicate, Reuters Health Information and others.
 News can be viewed by date or topic.